-ER: In this project I wanted to talk about the internet’s neutrality, walk over a landscape of a content which is free and accessible to all internet users.
+ER: In this project, I wanted to talk about the internet’s neutrality, walk over a landscape of content that is free and accessible to all internet users.
 The project consists of two parts, a physical one – a print of twelve meters, and another in HTML format with images from the internet related to the word “landscape”.

-In the physical version I looked for images that relate to the word “landscape” and after I combined the images in a 12 meter document which was printed in one-time on Hahnemühle paper 310 g (that by itself was an adventure…).
-After the printing I intervened with acrylic paint.
-The device was formalized following topography of mountains, valleys and plateaus, using various media such as wood, string and cardboard tubes.
+In the physical version, I looked for images that relate to the word “landscape” and after I combined the images in a 12-meter document which was printed in one-time on Hahnemühle paper 310 g (that by itself was an adventure…).
+After the printing, I intervened with acrylic paint.
+The device was formalized following the topography of mountains, valleys, and plateaus, using various media such as wood, string, and cardboard tubes.

-TA: You mentioned that the art world sees you as geek and the technology world sees you as not fundamental in your programming.
-You live in the limbo… What are the benefits as to be misfit?
+TA: You mentioned that the art world sees you as a geek and the technology world sees you as not fundamental in your programming.
+You live in limbo… What are the benefits as to be a misfit?

 ER: I think the conflict itself is the benefit: being born and growing as an analog person absorbed by a digital environment.
 I also believe that my geographical context has much to do with the conflict: to be born and to live in Spain, which has a series of deep-rooted traditions with a cultural structure that is struggling to assimilate the change, and a way of life so close to the physical, to body contact, to human relations… the truth is that I prefer to continue living this conflict…